ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoRendered.md

 - Known Element Enterprises LLC (KNEL) (the TSYS group management company) (see <https://community.turnsys.com/t/tsys-group-taxonomy/64> for an overview of TSYS group) will provide core IT/business infrastructure on the same footing as it provides to other TSYS group businesses.
 Including marketing website,business intelligence, ERP, marketing, web analytics, backups , monitoring, mailing lists, accounting and other back office functions.
 This support does NOT include compute / storage / network for customer workloads or data, except for RackRental (at Richelle) and STL (and any franchisees of STL).
 Franchisees of RackRental and STL  must provide compute / storage / network / rentable assets  (which would be inherent in the fact that they have capacity in r assets to rent and would have built all that out), but must use the core KNEL IT/business systems as a control plane (for rentals).
 Also sol-calc compute /storage / network will be provided by KNEL.
 - RackRental.net Operating Company LLC will complete the development of RackRental middleware / backend (micro services).
 The code will remain proprietary to RackRental.
 It will be exposed as micro services.
-- Joint Venture Co and Known Element Enteprises LLC will jointly complete the development of signup, payment, provisioning micro services for TSYS Ancillary Businesses.
+- Joint Venture Co and Known Element Enteprises LLC will jointly complete the development of signup, payment, provisioning micro services for .
 The code will be developed as micro services and made available for use by the other businesses.

 ## Joint Venture Co responsibilities and context